YourBr0ther/pokenavi/README.md

   * I tried quite a bit on this, no progress

 ### Server-side
-* Save X previous conversations to DB

 ### Front-end
-* Provide an invisible debug button
 * Comment the HTML

 ### PkmnSheet
-* Create a PS script to create a generic Pokemon
+* Create a nodeJS script to create a generic Pokemon
 * Use ChatGPT to get Traits off of the Pokedex entries

 ### Conscious Bot Creation [PokeCORE]